The National Lottery Community Fund Scotland learning support for grantholders

 Funders really DON'T just want numbers, honest! - Nicola Swan

-"Doing something different to feedback to our funders" - shows funders how being flexible with reporting requirements can help funded organisations tell their story
+This case study shows how funders that are flexible with their reporting requirements help funded organisations tell their story.

 This case study is an example of how funders can support funded organisations during the application stage and reporting.